Championing the Everyday

 We’re constantly exposed to the top flight - their images, their voices, their stories.

 But what about the Everyday Olympians?
 The runners that have to carry their suit in their backpack.
 The footballers using lampposts as their goals.
-The tennis players using the same, battered ball for the last 10 years.
+The tennis players who have fetch their own balls.

 This was Director Adam De Silva’s starting point.